Solsbury Hill: Geology

 The hill is formed in layers from a variety of sedimentary rocks of Jurassic age.
 In common with the Cotswold plateau to the north, the summit is formed from rocks ascribed to the Chalfield Oolite Formation.
 The oolite, together with the Fuller's Earth Formation which underlies it, forms a part of the Great Oolite Group of rocks of Bathonian age.
 Beneath these are, successively, Bajocian age limestones of the Inferior Oolite Group and sandstones of the Bridport Sand Formation.
 The last-named unit forms a part of the Lias Group of rocks of Toarcian age.
 Beneath all of these is the relatively thick Charmouth Mudstone Formation sequence rising from the edge of the valley floor alluvium.
 All faces of the hill are subject to large areas of landslip.

 The 191 m high hill is just over 2 km north of the River Avon.

-Hill fort
+Hillfort

-Solsbury Hill was an Iron Age hill fort occupied between 300 BC and 100 BC, comprising a triangular area enclosed by a single univallate rampart, faced inside and out with well-built dry stone walls and infilled with rubble.
+Solsbury Hill was an Iron Age hillfort occupied between 300 BC and 100 BC, comprising a triangular area enclosed by a single univallate rampart, faced inside and out with well-built dry stone walls and infilled with rubble.
 The rampart was 6 m wide and the outer face was at least 4 m high.
 The top of the hill was cleared down to the bedrock, then substantial huts were built with wattle and daub on a timber frame.
 After a period of occupation, some of the huts were burnt down, the rampart was overthrown, and the site was abandoned, never to be reoccupied.
 This event is probably part of the Belgic invasion of Britain in the early part of the 1st century BC.

-The hillfort is protected as a Scheduled Monument.
+The hillfort is protected as a scheduled monument.